-- Y (Yes) Statin medication prescribed at discharge. - N (No) Statin medication not prescribed at discharge, OR unable to determine from medical record documentation.
+Y (Yes) Statin medication prescribed at discharge.

+N (No) Statin medication not prescribed at discharge, OR unable to

 - In determining whether a statin medication was prescribed at discharge, it is not uncommon to see conflicting documentation amongst different medical record sources.
 For example, the discharge summary may list a statin medication that is not included in any of the other discharge medication sources (e.g., discharge orders).
-All discharge medication documentation available in the chart should be reviewed and taken into account by the abstractor. - In cases where there is a statin medication in one source that is not mentioned in other sources, it should be interpreted as a discharge medication (select "Yes") unless documentation elsewhere in the medical record suggests that it was NOT prescribed at discharge - Consider it a discharge medication in the absence of contradictory documentation. - If documentation is contradictory (e.g., physician noted "d/c lovastatin" in the discharge orders, but lovastatin is listed in the discharge summary's discharge medication list), or, after careful examination of circumstances, context, timing, etc, documentation raises enough questions, the case should be deemed "unable to determine" (select "No"). - Consider documentation of a hold on a statin medication after discharge in one location and a listing of that statin medication as a discharge medication in another location as contradictory ONLY if the timeframe on the hold is not defined (e.g., "Hold lovastatin").
-Examples of a hold with a defined timeframe include "Hold Vytorin X 2 days" and "Hold lovastatin until ALT/AST normalize."
+All discharge medication documentation available in the chart should be reviewed and taken into account by the abstractor. - In cases where there is a statin medication in one source that is not mentioned in other sources, it should be interpreted as a discharge medication (select "Yes") unless documentation elsewhere in the medical record suggests that it was NOT prescribed at discharge Consider it a discharge medication in the absence of contradictory documentation. - o If documentation is contradictory (e.g., physician noted "d/c lovastatin" in the discharge orders, but lovastatin is listed in the discharge summary's discharge medication list), or, after careful examination of circumstances, context, timing, etc, documentation raises enough questions, the case should be deemed "unable to determine" (select "No"). - Consider documentation of a hold on a statin medication after discharge in one location and a listing of that statin medication as a discharge medication in another location as contradictory ONLY if the timeframe on

-- If a statin medication is NOT listed as a discharge medication, and there is only documentation of a hold or plan to delay initiation/restarting of a statin medication after discharge (e.g., "Hold Vytorin X 2 days," "Start statins as outpatient," "Hold lovastatin"), select "No." - If two discharge summaries are included in the medical record, use the one with the latest date.
-If one or both are not dated, and you cannot determine which was done last, use both.
+- the hold is not defined (e.g., "Hold lovastatin").
+Examples of a hold with a defined timeframe include "Hold Vytorin x2 days" and "Hold lovastatin until ALT/AST normalize." - o If a statin medication is NOT listed as a discharge medication, and there is only documentation of a hold or plan to delay initiation/restarting of a statin medication after discharge (e.g., "Hold Vytorin x2 days," "Start statins as outpatient," "Hold lovastatin"), select "No". - o If two discharge summaries are included in the medical record, use the one with the latest date/time.
+If one or both are not dated or timed, and you cannot determine which was done last, use both.
 This also applies to discharge medication reconciliation forms.
-Examples: - Two discharge summaries, one dated 5/22 (day of discharge) and one dated 5/27 - Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.
+Use the dictated date/time over transcribed date/time, file date/time, etc. Examples: - Two discharge summaries, one dictated 5/22 (day of discharge) and one dictated 5/27 Use the 5/27 discharge summary. - Two discharge medication reconciliation forms, one not dated and one dated 4/24 (day of discharge) - Use both.